DennisCodeInstituteBC/PennyPilot/README.md

 - Young Individuals/Students: New to managing finances, seeking an easy-to-use tool.

 ## Wireframe
+The wireframes for PennyPilot provide a visual guide to the user interface and layout.
+They outline key pages, including the login, signup, dashboard, and expense management screens.
+Each wireframe illustrates the placement of essential elements, such as navigation menus, input fields, and buttons, ensuring a user-friendly experience.
+By mapping out the user journey and interaction flow, these wireframes serve as a foundation for the application's design and development, helping to visualize the overall user experience before implementation.
 <details>
  <summary> LogIn / Sign Up Page </summary>